 Analyzer Visualization Tool¶

-The Classiq analyzer application helps you visualize and analyze quantum circuits.
-The input to the application is a quantum circuit generated by the synthesis engine of the Classiq platform, or an OpenQASM circuit.
+The Classiq analyzer application helps you visualize and analyze quantum programs.
+The input to the application is a quantum program synthesized by the Classiq synthesis engine, or an OpenQASM quantum program.

 Access the Analyzer Visualization Tool¶

-There are two ways to view a quantum circuit using the visualization tool:
+There are two ways to view a quantum program using the visualization tool:

 - Direct access via the Classiq IDE